Home / Blog / How to Write a Conclusion for an Essay: Essential Guide

 • Mistake #8

-Repeating the same phrases or ideas excessively.
+Repeating particular phrases or ideas over and over again.

 Essay Conclusion Examples